To the homepage of Moto Morini Club Nederland

 The first re-chromed parts are back!!
 Awsome!!
 Also made the first new wires for a complete new wiring harness.
 A nice detail: apart from the brandnew steering lock (see above), I also found a n.o.s. ignition switch!!
 The correct one for this bike: 5-pole, complete with 2 brandnew keys!!

 The first re-chromed parts.
-The cockpit (top) I bought in Italy from the same person as the rear set.
-On the picture also the heatshield and the front and rear axles
+The stainless cockpit rings and groundplate (top) were made by the same person as the rear set.
+On the picture also the heatshield and the front and rear axles.

 The wiring harness